THE ABANDONED STEEL FACTORY IN BELGIUM

 This is the abandoned blast furnace HFB.
 It was part of the Liege Steel industry that collapsed due to the economic crisis.

 In 1955 the company merged with the ‘Société anonyme John Cockerill’ to form ‘Cockerill-Ougrée’.
 This plant ‘HFB’ was built in 1962 and modernized in 1967.
-The factory in Ougrée became one of the primary hot production sites of the ‘ArcelorMittal Liege’ division along with works at Seraing and Chertal.
+The factory in Ougrée became one of the primary hot production sites of the ‘ArcelorMittal Liege’ division, along with works at Seraing and Chertal.
 Due to the economic downturn caused by the financial crisis of 2007–2010 blast furnace B temporarily stopped production from spring 2009 to April 2010.
-But in 2011 all liquid steel production in the ‘ArcelorMittal Liege’ division was ended, resulting in protests, strikes, and the temporary encapsulation of several ArcellorMittal executives as protest against the closure.
+But in 2011 all liquid steel production in the ‘ArcelorMittal Liege’ division was ended, resulting in protests, strikes, and the temporary encapsulation of several ArcellorMittal executives in protest against the closure.

 These photos of HFB Ougree were taken in 2016.
 Also check the other blast furnace in Liege HF6 and the Charleroi furnace HF4.